SciBorgs/Testing-Manual/Testing/UnitTesting.md

 10. `@DisplayName(name)`
     - Purpose
       - Goes before test methods
-      - The given name is displayed if the test fails
+      - The given name is displayed when the test runs
 11. `@RepeatedTest(# of repititions)`
     - Purpose
       - Goes before RepeatedTest methods